bigdata-i523/hid325/notebook.md

 * 09/18/17: Create readme.txt & create notebook for the course
 * 09/18/17-09/24/17: Update my readme.txt
 * 09/24/17: Update my notebook
+* 10/21/17: Watched video on how to new jabref

 # THEORY
 * 09/01/17-09/08/17: Watched online lecture video on deta deluge
 * 09/18/17-09/24/17: Watched online lecture video on big data and health/ health/medical information.
+* 10/18/17: learned how to use turnitin and submitted paper 1 for review
+* 10/20/17: Fixed issues and updated paper1 file
+* 10/21/17: Reviewed articles and began working on paper2
+* 10/20/17: Read on big data and economics

 # PRACTICE
 * 09/01/17-09/08/17: Purchased rasberry pi 3